 For years, she spent significant time assisting her two daughters' softball and volleyball teams.
 "We spent countless nights and weekends practicing and training, and we traveled to more places than I can remember, but I treasure every experience with them, even my broken fingers and other minor injuries along the way.
 My daughters (and I) learned many valuable life lessons through their athletic experiences."

-Now that her daughters are grown, Dean Jackson turns her attention to other interests after work.
+Now that her daughters are grown, Dean Teague turns her attention to other interests after work.
 She runs, bicycles and swims in preparation for triathlons, marathons, trail runs and other such events.
 She remembers her first full marathon and her first full Ironman triathlon as some of her most challenging experiences in life.
 "Endurance races are true tests of your physical and mental tenacity.
 Three years ago when my son-in-law said we should sign up for an Ironman I told him he was crazy!
 I thought there was no way I could swim 2.4 miles then bike 112 miles and then run 26.
 2 miles all in one day!
-That sounded impossible, but here I am."
-Dean Jackson said finding the training time, as well as the resolve, to push one's body to its physical limits and beyond while meeting all your professional and personal commitments is a daunting juggling act most days."
-She adds, "but training with good friends and my son-in-law, and that feeling of accomplishment when you cross the finish line, makes it all worthwhile."
+That sounded impossible, but here I am," Dean Teague said.
+"Finding the training time, as well as the resolve, to push one's body to its physical limits and beyond while meeting all your professional and personal commitments is a daunting juggling act most days," She adds, "but training with good friends and my son-in-law, and that feeling of accomplishment when you cross the finish line, makes it all worthwhile."
 Her favorite place to train is Cameron Park.
 "The trails and hills are daunting but the park and river are beautiful.
 It's a great place to spend time."

-Dean Jackson also enjoys oil painting, cooking and baking but readily admits she has little time for these activities.
+Dean Teague also enjoys oil painting, cooking and baking but readily admits she has little time for these activities.
 She also loves traveling occasionally, especially for hiking and back-packing trips.
 "Truly experiencing the outdoors and pushing yourself to accomplish challenging feats is exhilarating.
 Sitting on a cliff basking in a sunset or breath-taking landscapes, and looking over my shoulder to appreciate the awe and dangers of a mountain I just scaled -- these are experiences that renew my soul and deepen my admiration for the majesty of God's spectacular creations all around us."